 Whether you are looking to quiet down your street rod, or make your daily driver silent like a luxury car.
 Damplifier reduces structure borne noise that is the result of harmonics resonating from the vehicles sheet metal.
 Damplifier stops this noise like your hand does when holding a wind chime or bell.
 Damplifier is a constraint layer damper that converts vibration energy into low level heat.
 This conversion of energy makes it 300% more efficient than tar boards and asphalt mats while weighing half as much.

-Aftermarket sound systems lose a lot of musical energy in vibrating and flexing metal panels.
-Not only are these vibrations loud, they also limit the potential of your sound system.
+Sound systems lose a lot of quality from vibrating and flexing metal panels.
+These vibrations greatly limit the potential of your stereo.

 Damplifier will help improve your sound system in several ways: